 Classifications for the degree as a whole are awarded according to the same principles outlined in 3.2 above.
-In particular, a distinction will be awarded to students who consistently perform at the distinction level in individual parts of the degree, and who do not fail any assessment element.
+In particular, a Distinction will be awarded to students who consistently perform at the Distinction level in individual parts of the degree, and who do not fail any assessment element.

-A merit classification will be awarded to students who consistently perform at or above merit level in individual parts of the degree, who do not fail any assessment element, but who fall short of the expectations for a distinction.
+A Merit classification will be awarded to students who consistently perform at or above Merit level in individual parts of the degree, who do not fail any assessment element, but who fall short of the expectations for a Distinction.

-A pass classification will be awarded to students who consistently perform at or above pass level in individual parts of the degree, but who fall short of the expectations for merit or fail one or more assessment elements.
+A Pass classification will be awarded to students who consistently perform at or above Pass level in individual parts of the degree, but who fall short of the expectations for Merit or fail one or more assessment elements on first attempt.